Galectin-7

 Galectin-7 is a protein that in humans is encoded by the LGALS7 gene.

-The galectins are a family of beta-galactoside-binding proteins implicated in modulating cell–cell and cell–matrix interactions.
-Differential and in situ hybridizations indicate that this lectin is specifically expressed in keratinocytes.
-It is expressed at all stages of epidermal differentiation (i.e., in basal and suprabasal layers).
-It is moderately repressed by retinoic acid.
-The protein was found mainly in stratified squamous epithelium.
-The antigen localized to basal keratinocytes, although it was also found, albeit at lower levels, in the suprabasal layers where it concentrated to areas of cell-to-cell contact.
-The cellular localization and its striking down-regulation in cultured keratinocytes imply a role in cell–cell and/or cell–matrix interactions necessary for normal growth control.
+The galectins are a family of beta-galactoside-binding lectins involved in modulating cell–cell and cell–matrix interactions.
+LGALS7 is specifically expressed in keratinocytes and at all stages of epidermal differentiation, including the basal and suprabasal layers.
+Expression is moderately repressed by retinoic acid.
+In tissue sections, galectin-7 localizes primarily to basal keratinocytes but is also found, at lower levels, in suprabasal layers where it concentrates at sites of cell–cell contact.
+Its down-regulation in cultured keratinocytes suggests a role in adhesion-related growth control.